-The Gateway Award is an activity award scheme which people with a learning disability, of any age or ability, can take part in.
-The award encourages people to gain new skills and experiences, become more independent, make friends, be active in the community and improve their health and wellbeing.
+The Gateway Award is a non-competitive activity based award which people with a learning disability, of any age or ability, can take part in

 What are Gateway Award centres?

-People can enrol via a centre.
+People can enrol via a Gateway Award centre.
 A centre can enrol individuals by submitting a participant information form.
-When all forms are submitted they will be assessed and an award will be made.
+When all forms are submitted, they will be assessed and an award will be made.

 If you would like further information about how to get started, including where to find your local Gateway Award centre, please contact us: